orchestr7/orchestr7/README.md

-Software developer with 10+ years of professional experience in the industry.
-Graduated from the CMC MSU (#1 Russian University).
+Software developer with 12+ years of professional experience in the industry.
+Graduated from the CMC MSU.
 Worked in well-known companies: Intel, Deutsche Bank, Huawei.
 Developed mostly everything: from the optimizing c/c++ compilers to high-loaded Java-applications for invest banking.
 From linters for Python and Kotlin to BigData applications.